Chamarri Conner: 2023

 The Kansas City Chiefs selected Conner in the fourth round (119th overall) of the 2023 NFL draft.
-The Chiefs orchestrated a trade in order to secure their selection of Conner and agreed to trade their 2023 forth-round pick (134th overall) and a 2024 fifth-round pick (167th overall) to the Minnesota Vikings in return for the fourth-round pick (119th overall) they used to select Conner.
+The Chiefs orchestrated a trade in order to secure their selection of Conner and agreed to trade their 2023 fourth-round pick (134th overall) and a 2024 fifth-round pick (167th overall) to the Minnesota Vikings in return for the fourth-round pick (119th overall) they used to select Conner.
 He was the sixth safety selected in 2023.

 On May 13, 2023, the Kansas City Chiefs signed Conner to a four–year, $4.59 million rookie contract that includes a signing bonus of $751,368.

 Throughout training camp, he competed against Bryan Cook and Mike Edwards to be the starting free safety under defensive coordinator Steve Spagnuolo following the departure of Juan Thornhill.
 Head coach Andy Reid named him a backup safety to begin the season, behind starting safeties Justin Reid and Bryan Cook.

 On September 7, 2023, Conner made his professional regular season debut and earned his first career start as a nickelback in the Kansas City Chiefs' home-opener against the Detroit Lions, but was limited to one solo tackle during their 20–21 loss.
 On December 10, 2023, Conner made three combined tackles (two solo), one pass deflection, and had his first career interception on a pass attempt by Josh Allen to wide receiver Trent Sherfield during a 17–20 loss to the Buffalo Bills.
 In Week 18, Conner earned his first career start as a safety after head coach Andy Reid elected to rest the starters in preparation for the playoffs.
 Conner set a season-high with eight solo tackles during a 13–12 victory at the Los Angeles Chargers.
 He finished his rookie season with 36 combined tackles (31 solo), one pass deflection, and one interception in 17 games and seven starts.
 He received an overall grade of 81.0 from Pro Football Focus as a rookie in 2023.

 The Kansas City Chiefs went on to finish the 2023 NFL season a top the AFC West with a 11–6 record.
 On January 13, 2024, Conner appeared in the first playoff game of his career and had two combined tackles (one solo) during a 26–7 victory against the Miami Dolphins in the AFC Wild-Card Game.
 On January 21, 2024, Conner earned his first career start in the playoffs as a nickelback and had ten combined tackles (eight solo) as the Chiefs defeated the Buffalo Bills 27–24 in the Divisional Round.
 In the AFC Championship Game, he recorded two solo tackles as the Chiefs defeated the Baltimore Ravens and won the AFC Championship Game 17–10 to advance to the Super Bowl.
 On February 11, 2024, Conner appeared in Super Bowl LVIII and had two solo tackles as the Chiefs defeated the San Francisco 49ers in overtime 25–22.